a1eko/mix/INSTALL.md

 in proper order.
 Be careful with toolchain packages: *binutils*, *gcc*, *glibc*, and *linux-headers* don't need to be upgraded.
 CRUX package *filesystem* also installs only once.
-Often *perl* is difficult to upgrade too and it is better to keep the installation version of it.
+Often *perl* is difficult to upgrade and it is better to keep the installed version.
 MiX packages from the `mix/ports/` directory should replace corresponding CRUX ports.
 It is recommended to overwrite them in `/usr/packages` to avoid confusion.
 MiX and CRUX packages are to be upgraded regularly to